I have been using Bare Minerals for a short time (approx. 4 months as of the time of this post), and I quickly became addicted to their products.

 Why I Decided on the Bare Minerals Matte Foundation Vs. the Original

-As we neared winter, my tan was gone, I began noticing that I did not feel that the original BareMinerals foundation looked the same on my skin, as now I am pale, and I have always had combination skin.
+As we neared winter, my tan was gone and I began noticing that I did not feel that the original BareMinerals foundation looked the same on my skin, as now I am pale, and I have always had combination skin.

 The matte foundation gave complete coverage without looking like I have caked up makeup on my face.
-My skin looks just as gorgeous now as it did in the summer when I was using the original.
+My skin looks just as gorgeous now as it did in the summer when I used the original.

 Who Should Use the Bare Minerals Matte Foundation and Why?